Movatterモバイル変換

 Tennis is aracket sport that is played either individually against a single opponent (singles) or between two teams of two players each (doubles).
 Each player uses atennis racket strung with a cord to strike a hollow rubberball covered with felt over or around a net and into the opponent'scourt.
 The object is to manoeuvre the ball in such a way that the opponent is not able to play a valid return.
 If a player is unable to return the ball successfully, the opponent scores apoint.

-Playable at all levels of society and at all ages, tennis can be played by anyone who can hold a racket, includingwheelchair users.
+Tennis can be played by anyone who can hold a racket, includingwheelchair users, and is played by people at every level of society and across all ages.
 The original forms of tennis developed inFrance during the lateMiddle Ages.
 The modern form of tennis originated inBirmingham, England, in the late 19th century aslawn tennis.
 It had close connections to various field (lawn) games such ascroquet andbowls as well as to the older racket sport today calledreal tennis.

 The rules of modern tennis have changed little since the 1890s.
-Two exceptions are that until 1961 the server had to keep one foot on the ground at all times, and the adoption of thetiebreak in the 1970s.
+The two exceptions being the server needing to have one foot on the ground at all times prior to 1961, and the adoption of thetiebreak in the 1970s.
 A recent addition to professional tennis has been the adoption of electronic review technology coupled with a point-challenge system, which allows a player to contest theline call of a point, a system known asHawk-Eye.
 (Full article...)

 Selected articles -load new batch